metakgp/iit-kgp-network/README.md

 *   **Linux**: In many distros, you can go to the network manager and import the ovpn file.
 If not then install OpenVPN (`$ sudo apt-get install openvpn`) and run using `$ sudo openvpn --config /path/to/config.ovpn`.

 *   **Windows**: Download the [official client](https://openvpn.net/client-connect-vpn-for-windows/), import the ovpn file and run.
+-->

+To be re-uploaded soon with better tutorial, bill management and a legal notice.

 ## 1.2 Observation : ExpressVPN works best